Photo: Dmitry Kalinovsky/Shutterstock

 According to a video published by The Massachusetts Department of Energy Resources, keeping your car idle is actually terrible for the environment.
 The reasoning has to do with the technology used to fuel the engine within the car and how that technology has changed.

 Back in the day, cars used carburetors to help fuel the engine.
 Carburetors combine air and fuel for proper engine performance.
 It also uses more fuel when engines start up, versus idling with the car on.
 Hence why people keep the car idling to save energy.
-Here are 12 more car myths, busted.
+Here are more car myths you need to stop believing.

 However, technology has changed, and carburetors aren’t used anymore.
 In the 1980s, auto manufacturers switched carburetors out with fuel injection systems.
 This system also combines air and fuel, but in a more controlled volume compared to a carburetor.
 The fuel is used more efficiently since little fuel is actually used to start up the car.